IBM/android-kubernetes-blockchain/README.md

 ## Summary

 The first time the user opens the app, he gets anonymously assigned a unique user ID in the Blockchain network.
 They also get assigned a random avatar and name which will be stored in MongoDB.
 This data will be used for the Leaderboard.
 The 3 microservices (Leaderboard, Mobile Assets, Registration) outside of the blockchain network are Node.js web apps to get data from the MonoDB.
 As users walk around, their steps will be sent to the blockchain network and they will be rewarded with "Kubecoins".
 These coins can be used in the blockchain network to trade assets.
-The assets we have are some swags(stickers, bandanas, etc.) for the KubeCon conference.
+The assets we have are some swag (stickers, bandanas, etc.) for the KubeCon conference.
 Users can see and claim them using the app.
 Once they claim a product, they'll get a Contract ID.
 They'll show the Contract ID to the seller (us) and we will complete and verify the transaction in our dashboard and give them the swag.
 The users can also check how they are doing with their steps compared to other people in the Standings view in the mobile app or in the Kubecoin dashboard.

 ## Included Components